Due to the ever evolving situation this year around COVID-19, there will be some changes to how the HealthTech Innovation Challenge will be run.

 The submissions will be assessed against the following judging criteria.

 - A concise, achievable project plan with realistic objectives

 - Demonstrated efforts to conduct inter-disciplinary research, by team construction, partners or translation pathway

 - Well placed research with significant potential for future funding by granting bodies and/or industry

 The 2020 competition terms will be published here soon.

 See the section on Application Process to accept the Competition Terms.

-The LI and PIs must ensure that the GCI contribution and support of the project be appropriately acknowledged in publications and presentations.
+The Primary Investigator must ensure that the GCI contribution and support of the project be appropriately acknowledged in publications and presentations.

-The four prizes are sponsored by the Graeme Clark Institute for Biomedical Engineering, University of Melbourne.
+The four prizes are sponsored by the Graeme Clark Institute for Biomedical Engineering, The University of Melbourne.

 - An application form